 Well, the first year of ATAR was a rough one.
 Nothing like the most important year of your school life being disrupted by a pandemic!
 The ATAR system is a more complex, and many argue fairer system than the OP Score and TE Scores most parents will remember from their own school days.
 The Australian Tertiary Admission Rank is a nationally recognised score that allows students to apply to universities across Australia.
-Now, while this is a positive step in the right direction for education Queensland, it has unfortunately been subject to much controversy.
+Now, while this is a positive step in the right direction for education in Queensland, it has unfortunately been subject too much controversy.
 Many parents are overwhelmed, fuelled by confusion and concern about the newly introduced education system.
-This uncertainness has parent’s feeling nervous about the impacts of ATAR on their children’s education.
+This uncertainty has parent’s feeling nervous about the impacts of ATAR on their children’s education.
 So, besides that, what’s changed?

 At A Team Tuition, we pride ourselves on our ability to adapt to changing circumstances.
 Our tutors (Academic Personal Trainers) similarly impart this adaptability onto our students in light of imminent transitions between grades, teachers, and styles of learning.

-Recognising the potential issues that have arisen from the transition, we have sought to become equipped with all the necessary information about the ATAR system, so that our students can thrive through the ATAR change!
-We want to provide you and your children with the ingredients to succeed in school by leveraging the implementation of this new system to our advantage – our tutors are always huge fans of having their students one step ahead of the game!
+Recognising the issues that have arisen from the transition (and not just the 2020 kerfuffles), we’ve created tailored ATAR tutoring programs to helps students reach their academic goals.
+We want to provide you and your children with the ingredients to succeed in school by leveraging the implementation of this system to their advantage – our tutors are always huge fans of having their students one step ahead of the game!

 With that being said… we have compiled a brief overview and summary of the six levels of processing, regarding the ATAR system below for anyone else who is lost!